Board of Directors

 Lauren Hardy | Member-at-Large, Student

-Lauren holds an associate degree in Early Learning and Development from Rio Salado and recently started attending Grand Canyon University where she’s working towards a degree in Early Childhood Education and Special Education.
+Lauren holds an associate’s degree in Early Learning and Development from Rio Salado and is attending Grand Canyon University where she’s working towards a degree in Early Childhood Education and Special Education.

 Every child is unique and development is not linear.
 With continued education, research, and advocacy we are able to implement developmentally appropriate practices while supporting the whole child.